 Skinner nodded.
 "I had some trouble with the return flight, though.
 I settled on one first thing tomorrow morning, so I'm going to need a motel room tonight.
 I was hoping Mulder could recommend something."

 Scully rolled her eyes.
 "Obviously you've never had to endure Mulder's choice of motels or you'd never suggest that."
 Her expression turned thoughtful.
 "We've been staying at a motel until now, but we're going to be at Mrs. Mulder's house tonight.
 He needs to begin going through her things.
-I'm sure Mulder wouldn't object to you using the couch.
+Sir, I'm sure Mulder wouldn't object to you using the couch.
 It would save you at least one expense."

 "Mulder, a hotel would be just fine, if you can recommend one," Skinner protested.

 Mulder raised one hand to cut him off.
 "No, sir.
 Scully's right.
 It's the least I can offer after you making the trip.
-There's plenty of room, so it's no imposition."
+There's plenty of room so it's no imposition."
 When he saw Skinner still looked doubtful, he managed a little grin.
-"If it will ease your conscience, you can help me haul some of the boxes out of the basement."
+"If it will ease your conscience, sir, you can help me haul some of the boxes out of the basement."

-He ignored her jibe and turned to his boss instead.
+Mulder ignored her jibe and turned to his boss instead.
 "You can follow us, sir.
 It's only about ten minutes from here."